You should spend about 20 minutes on this task.

 The table shows a breakdown of different types of families who were living in poverty in Australia in 1999.

 It is noticeable that 11% of people were living in poverty.
-However, this figure was considerably high among the sole parents and single people who did not have children and those percentages were 21% and 19% respectively.
-Moreover, this proportion was significantly prominent among the couples who had children compared with the family structures consisted with couples who did not have children.
-In fact, the proportion of couples with children living in poverty was 5% more than that in the family types consisted only with couples.
+However, this figure was considerably high among the sole parents and single people who did not have children and percentages were 21% and 19% respectively.
+Moreover, this proportion was significantly prominent among the couples who had children compared with couples who did not have children.
+In fact, the proportion of couples with children living in poverty was 5% than that in the family types only couples.
 In contrast, this trend favoured aged people.
-However, this figure was slightly more (2%) among the single aged people than that in the family category of aged couples.
+However, this figure was slightly (2%) among the single aged people than that in the family category of aged couples.

 In conclusion, it is clear that the proportion of people living in poverty varied according to their family structures.